Corpus Luteum Cyst In Pregnancy: Symptoms And Treatment

 Image: Shutterstock

-Corpus luteal cysts are among the most common functional ovarian cysts in pregnancy.
+Corpus luteal cysts are among the most common functional ovarian cysts during pregnancy.
 When the corpus luteum cyst develops into a luteal cyst, it continues to produce progesterone to support the pregnancy and is mostly harmless.
 The cyst gradually disappears at the start of the second trimester.

 If the corpus luteum cyst persists for a long time, your doctor may recommend regular ultrasounds to monitor the cyst and observe if any signs of cyst rupture or torsion exist (1) (4).